matterandvoid-space/subscriptions/README.md

 ## `defsub` macro

-If you are using the library without a registry there is a macro that provides the same syntax as `reg-sub` but expands to a `defn` which returns a Reagent Reaction when invoked.
-This means you can either invoke and deref the function directly with the data source and optional args map, or pass it to `subscribe` (or use it as an input signal to another subscription).
+If you are using the library without a registry there is a macro that provides the same syntax as `reg-sub` but expands to a `defn` which returns the value of the deref'd Reagent Reaction when invoked.
+This means you can either invoke the function directly with the data source and optional args map, or pass it to `subscribe` (or use it as an input signal to another subscription).

 example: